bcgov/sbc-search/rfc-sqlalchemy-orm.md

 1. Is there a good reason the existing CPRD interface is done without an ORM?
 1. Will SQLAlchemy's ORM work seamlessly with CPRD?
 We have only tried Postgres as a test database.
+1. What work has been done or is being done already on asset search/ ppr search.
+We should coordinate.

 # Thanks